castholm/string-uri-scheme/draft-castholm-string-uri-scheme.md

 Existing URI schemes satisfy some, but not all, of the above requirements.

 - HTTP (Hypertext Transfer Protocol) URIs {{?RFC9110 (Section 4.2)}} are familiar to most users and can include arbitrary application-dependent data.
-However, minting new HTTP URIs require a registered domain name that may change owners in the future, making them inconvenient to use as stable identifiers, and the rules for comparing identifiers are poorly specified.
+However, minting new HTTP URIs requires a registered domain name that may change owners in the future, making them inconvenient to use as stable identifiers, and the rules for comparing identifiers are poorly specified.
 - URNs (Uniform Resource Names {{?RFC8141}}) require using pre-existing namespaces, which come with their own rules and restrictions, or registering new namespaces, which is often inconvenient.
-While URNs have well-defined rules for comparing, such rules are non-trivial to implement in practice.
+While URNs have well-defined rules for comparing, the rules are non-trivial to implement in practice.
 - Data URIs {{?RFC2397}} are simple to use, but no normative rules for comparing data URIs have been specified and they technically only identify and locate their own included payload.
-- Tag URIs {{?RFC4151}} have simple, well-defined rules for comparing, but because they are designed to be unique across time and space their structure may feel nedlessly complex for applications that only require local uniqueness.
+- Tag URIs {{?RFC4151}} have simple, well-defined rules for comparing, but because they are designed to be unique across time and space their structure may feel nedlessly complex for applications that only desire local uniqueness.

 This specification introduces the "string" URI scheme, which is designed to satisfy all of the above requirements.